ssnegi1971/Python-Automation-Parallel-Framework/README.md

 The process flow is as follows:

-The pythonAutomationJobsMain.py passes the pythonJobs.txt file as a parameter to pythonAutomationJobs.py.
+The pythonAutomationJobsMain.py fetches the jobs to be run from the database and passes them to pythonAutomationJobs.py.

 pythonAutomationJobs.py extracts the jobs contained in pythonJobs.txt